sporto/elm-tutorial/en/02-elm-arch/08-composing-3.md

 # Composing

-Here are two diagram that illustrates this architecture:
+Here are two diagrams that illustrate this architecture:

 ### Intial render